lxc/incus/doc/api-extensions.md

 ## `instances_scriptlet_get_instances`

 This allows the instance scriptlet to fetch a list of instances given an optional Project or Location filter.

+## `instances_scriptlet_get_cluster_members`

+This allows the instance scriptlet to fetch a list of cluster members given an optional cluster group.